General Shelter Questions

 No. The shelter clinic is designed to medically serve the shelter animals while they are living in the shelter.
 The clinic will triage, vaccinate, spay/neuter, diagnose and treat the animals received.
 Upon adoption, the new owners will utilize their own chosen local vets.
 The clinic’s purpose is to save more injured/ill animals and reduce the price of adoptions to the public.

-Do you have a question not answered below?
+Do you have a question not answered above?
 Fill out this online form and we will get back to you as soon as possible.